 “It was just a great place to be, we went to Mass every day, and said prayers in the evening,” Sister Elaine said.
 “I loved being with so many girls, to play games and goof off.
 I just found a family, we loved being together.”

 Sister Elaine Burke grew up in the middle of 11 children born to John and Esther Burke.
-She has five brothers and one sister living.
+She has two brothers and one sister living.
 Coming from a big family was “absolutely wonderful,” Sister Elaine said.

 “There was always something to do,” she said.
 “Horseshoes, basketball, I never had to find someone to play with.”